 The Group manages its capital based on debt-to-equity ratio that complies with debt covenants and regulatory, if any.
-The debt-to-equity ratio is calculated as total borrowing from financial institutions divided by total equity.
+The debt-to-equity ratio is calculated as total net borrowing from financial institutions divided by total equity.

 There was a change in the net debt components to compute the debt-to-equity ratio during the financial year.
-In the previous financial year, net debt constituted total interest-bearing borrowings plus trade and other payables less cash and cash equivalents.
-In the current financial year, net debt constituted total interest-bearing borrowings less cash and cash equivalents.